How are electrical items recycled?

 - For every 5.9kg of small electricals purchased in 2012 (the average amount per person), only a fraction of these items (1.8kg) were sent to be recycled.

 - There's no need to bin items – you can drop them off at your local recycling centre.
-Check our handy recycling locator to find your nearest recycling centre that accepts waste electricals.
+Enter your postcode into our Recycling Locator tool below to find your nearest recycling centre that accepts waste electricals.

 - Recycling electricals is environmentally friendly – unwanted electricals and electronics can be re-used or recycled and contain really valuable raw materials.
 For example, one iron contains enough steel to produce 13 steel cans.